 Understandably, we learned that 41% of people were not planning on going on holiday abroad in 2020.
 Around the same time, Google Trends was reporting an 800% increase in searches for ‘staycation UK’.

 So, what better time to start planning your next staycation?
-Have a watch of Dr Dawn Harper’s advice in the video below, or keep reading to find out everything you need to get prepared!
+Keep reading to find out everything you need to get prepared!

 Speaking of planning, it’s always important to plan your holidays but this year it might just be more important than ever.